Trix (dinosaur): Description

 According to Peter Larson, director of the Black Hills Institute, Trix is the third most complete Tyrannosaurus found, after Sue and Stan.
 About half of the bones have been found.
 These represent between 75% and 80% of its bone volume.
 The main missing parts include the tip of the snout, the front lower jaws, at least seven vertebrae of the middle tail, the point of the tail, the right shoulder blade, the arms, the left hindlimb and the right foot.
 Parts never before discovered in a Tyrannosaurus fossil include a turbinal bone in the nasal cavity.
 A rare element present is the furcula and the stapes of the ear.
 There is some root damage from plant growth and some bones had been gnawed by scavengers.
 A smaller shed tooth was found, attributed to Nanotyrannus.
-Trix in 2016 was the most complete Tyrannosaurus specimen permanently exhibited outside of the US.
+Trix in 2016 was the most complete Tyrannosaurus specimen permanently exhibited outside of the United States.
 Tyrannosaurus skeletons part of the collection of the Natural History Museum, London, are more fragmentary.
 Tristan, a skeleton on display in Berlin's Museum für Naturkunde since 2015 (a long-term loan to the museum by its private owner), has around 56% of the original bones, which is slightly more than Trix.
 Trix is approximately 12.5–13 m long along the centra, and stands 4 m tall at the hips.
 Trix has been estimated to have weighed between 5 MT when living, as of 2017.